gulabjamun04/mcp-ai-assistant/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/gulabjamun04/mcp-ai-assistant/pulls)

-An AI assistant where **tools are discovered at runtime, not hard-coded**.
+A modular, production-grade AI agent platform with runtime tool discovery, multi-tool orchestration, and full-stack observability.
 New capabilities can be added by starting a container — no agent restarts, no code changes, no redeployment.

 Built on [Anthropic's Model Context Protocol (MCP)](https://modelcontextprotocol.io/), this project demonstrates a production-grade architecture for pluggable AI tooling: a LangChain ReAct agent discovers MCP-compatible tool servers over the network, builds LangChain-compatible tool bindings on the fly, and orchestrates multi-step tool chains to answer user queries.